AFRY Criti

 - Failure Modes, Effects and Criticality Analysis (FMECA) / Failure Modes and Effects Analysis (FMEA) is a tool to plan and compare potential improvements to the maintenance of the equipment identified as critical in other analyses.
 AFRY Criti supports FMECA/FMEA analyses, reducing manual work when sharing information between separate analyses.

 These analyses are made in workshops that collect and combine the knowledge of system specialists.
 Equipment lists and piping and instrumentation (PI) diagrams are used to select relevant equipment for analysis.
-Criticality classification needs to be updated after significant changes, such as investments, major repairs or maintenance optimisations.
+Criticality classification needs to be updated after significant changes, such as investments, major repairs or maintenance optimizations.

 Read more about the AFRY Criti Process Safety Criticality Classification in Finnish: